 Neil Young – On the Beach: #879 of best 1,000 albums ever!

-On the Beach seems to be an album that’s about dealing with and getting through depression, and perhaps it’s even an allegory for mourning the death of the idealized optimism of the 1960s.
-It’s contemplative at times, bluesy, and occasionally kicks the rock n’ roll up a few notches.
+It’s really fun to appreciate different eras from Neil Young’s spectacular career.
+On the Beach seems to be an album that’s about dealing with and getting through some kind of depression, and perhaps it’s even an allegory for mourning the death of the idealized optimism of the 1960s.
+It’s contemplative at times, bluesy, and occasionally kicks the rock and roll up a few notches.

 And then “For the Turnstiles” has a very different vibe, old school Delta blues-infused rock with fantastic vocal harmonies.